 - a.
-Students must engage in 15 or more hours of research per week, each semester, to remain in good standing. - b.
+Students must complete a Responsible Conduct in Research seminar provided by the Department of Psychology.
+This seminar meets during both the initial orientation week for new graduate students and periodically throughout the first year of student training. - b.
+Students must engage in 15 20 hours of research per week, each semester, to remain in good standing. - c.
 Students are expected to receive an overall rating of "satisfactory" from their research mentor each semester, which is based on students' progress toward their stated research goals.
 Mentors provide this rating though the Graduate Student Research Evaluation Form at the end of each semester.
 Ratings on this form may range from 1 (unacceptable) to 5 (outstanding).
-If a student receives a lower rating, this may trigger a remediation plan and an overall evaluation of unsatisfactory. - c.
+If a student receives a lower rating, this may trigger a remediation plan and an overall evaluation of unsatisfactory. - d.
 Students must satisfactorily complete and defend a master's thesis (typically by the 2nd or 3rd year of the program) and receive overall ratings of at least 3 (average/acceptable) on the SACS rating form's 5-point scale.
-Students must also receive ratings of at least 3 (average/acceptable) out of 5 on rating form items pertaining to the study methodology. - d.
+Students must also receive ratings of at least 3 (average/acceptable) out of 5 on rating form items pertaining to the study methodology. - e.
 Students must satisfactorily complete and defend a dissertation project (typically before or during the clinical internship year, and prior to the end of the 7th year of program enrollment).
 As above, the student must receive a rating of at least 3 (average/acceptable) out of 5 both overall and for items pertaining to study methodology on the SACS rating form.